Dean Lennox Kelly

-Dean Lennox Kelly (born 30 November 1975) is an English actor.
+Dean Lennox Kelly (born 30 November 1975) is an English actor and voice over artist.
 He is known for his television roles as Kev Ball in Shameless and Meredith Rutter in Jamestown.

 Early life

 Kelly is from Lytham St Annes, Lancashire.
 He trained at the Bristol Old Vic Theatre School, where his classmates included Richard Coyle and Oded Fehr.
 He is the brother of actor Craig Kelly.

 Career

 Kelly is best known for his role playing Kev Ball in Channel 4's Shameless.
-Other television credits include Maisie Raine, Border Cafe, Tipping the Velvet, ShakespeaRe-Told and The Worst Week of My Life.
-He also had parts in the films The Lowdown and Mike Bassett: England Manager.
+Other television credits include Maisie Raine, Tipping the Velvet, ShakespeaRe-Told and The Worst Week of My Life.
+He had parts in the films The Lowdown and Mike Bassett: England Manager.
 In 2006 he took a lead role in BBC One's drama series Sorted, which is about a group of postmen.

 On 1 January 2007 he starred in ITV Drama Dead Clever alongside Suranne Jones.
 He left Shameless after the first episode of the fourth series along with his co-star and on screen girlfriend, Maxine Peake.
 In 2007, he appeared as William Shakespeare in the episode "The Shakespeare Code" of the BBC One science-fiction series Doctor Who.

 In March 2008, he appeared as one of Jesus' disciples, James, in the BBC drama The Passion, a retelling of the last days of Jesus' life.
 In May, he appeared as Hedley, the landlord of the local pub in BBC drama The Invisibles, a story of two retired crooks returning to Britain from abroad.
 Hedley then joins the twosome later in the series.
 In January and February 2009, he appeared in two episodes of Being Human as a werewolf named Tully.

 He starred in Frequently Asked Questions About Time Travel a comedy sci-fi film with Chris O'Dowd, Marc Wootton and Anna Faris, ITV drama Married Single Other with Ralf Little and Miranda Raison, the BBC mini-series Cranford as a poor man struggling to feed his six children and wife, and in Robin Hood as Robin's father, Malcolm.